JuliaLang/www.julialang.org/jsoc/gsoc/medpipe3d.md

 ### Project 1: Adding functionalities to medical imaging visualizations

 **Description:**
 MedEye3D is a package that supports the display of medical imaging data.
-It includes multiple functionalities specific to this use case like automatic windowing to display soft tissues and lungs....
-Display that takes into account voxel spacing, support of overlaying display for multimodal imaging, and more.
+It includes multiple functionalities specific to this use case like automatic windowing to display soft tissues, lungs, and other tissues.
+The display takes into account voxel spacing, support of overlaying display for multimodal imaging, and more.
 All with high performance powered by OpenGL and Rocket.jl.
 Still, a lot of further improvements are possible and are described in the Potential Outcomes section.

 - **Mentor:** Jakub Mitura [email: jakub.mitura14@gmail.com]